 - Ringo Starr's Caveman, an open parody/comedy take on the genre, is set in "One Zillion years ago".
 October 9.

-- Replace dinosaurs with pyramid-building Egyptians and you get 10,000 BC, which no one with even the slightest interest in actual prehistory, paleontology, or archaeology should bother even trying to watch.
-It's implied the leaders are in fact Atlanteans.
-It's stupid, but at least it isn't restrained.
-And in fairness, the movie was an obvious homage to One Million Years BC, and adopts the same "eh whatever" attitude towards accuracy.
+- Replace cavemen and dinosaurs with cavemen, Ice Age beasts, and pyramid-building Egyptians and you get 10,000 BC.
+The movie was an obvious homage to One Million Years BC, and adopts the same "eh, whatever" attitude towards accuracy.

 - The opening scenes of Mel Brooks' Epic History of the World Part I, during which the cavemen, um, "discover themselves".

 - This era was featured in Bill and Ted's Excellent Adventure.
 The cavemen don't appear until the group is about to take off, though.
 They're carrying burning torches.